Motte12/Towards-a-distributional-autoencoder-for-climate-counterfactuals/README.md

 # Towards-a-distributional-autoencoder-for-climate-counterfactuals

-This repository contains code to reproduce the results for [Probabilistic storyline attribution using machine learning](https://arxiv.org/abs/2606.02550) and for the extended abstract *Towards a distributional autoencoder for climate counterfactuals* submitted to the Climate Informatics 2026 conference.
+This repository contains code to reproduce the results for [Probabilistic storyline attribution using machine learning](https://arxiv.org/abs/2606.02550).

 ## Repository Structure